SamHulme1/the-dungeon-maze/README.md

 1. [Gitpod](https://www.gitpod.io/) To create and code the site
 2. [Github](https://github.com/) To host, deploy and store the site
 3. [Balsamiq](https://balsamiq.com/wireframes/?gclid=CjwKCAjwpqCZBhAbEiwAa7pXeX1wZJAVRJoBFg6LSTf1Nr4XKXuI4jzQYJKS4xrcwxdCR318YRSoRxoCKo4QAvD_BwE) To create the wireframes for the site
-4. [Bootstrap](https://getbootstrap.com/) Used to create site reponsivness across different screen sizes
+4. [Bootstrap](https://getbootstrap.com/) Used to create site reponsivness across different screen sizes and for the modal and navbar
 5. [Tinypng](https://tinypng.com/) To compress images for better page load times
 6. [Google Fonts](https://fonts.google.com/about) To import fonts to the site
 7. [Grammarly](https://app.grammarly.com/) To correct spelling, punctuation and grammar